GoogleCloudPlatform/cloud-sql-proxy/README.md

 The Proxy supports [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts).
-This allows the Proxy to act as a different service account, which can be useful for granting access to resources that are not accessible to the default service account.
+This allows the Proxy to act as a different service account, which can be useful for granting access to resources that are not accessible to the default IAM principal.

-To use service account impersonation, you must have the `iam.serviceAccounts.getAccessToken` permission on the service account you want to impersonate.
-You can grant this permission by assigning the `roles/iam.serviceAccountTokenCreator` role to the principal running the Proxy.
+To use service account impersonation, you must have the `iam.serviceAccounts.getAccessToken` permission on the IAM principal.
+You can grant this permission by assigning the `roles/iam.serviceAccountTokenCreator` role to the IAM principal.

-Note: The service account must have Cloud SQL Instance User, Service Usage Consumer and Cloud SQL Client permissions.

 To impersonate a service account, use the `--impersonate-service-account` flag:

+> [!NOTE]:
+>
+> The service account must have `Cloud SQL Instance User`, `Service Usage Consumer` and `Cloud SQL Client permissions`.
+> The `roles/iam.serviceAccountTokenCreator` role is not required on the impersonated service account but on the IAM principal impersonating the service account.

 ```shell
 # Starts a listener on localhost:5432 and impersonates the service account